-IMPORTANT NOTE:

-Proper line voltage polarity must be maintained in order for the control system to operate correctly.
-Verify that the incoming neutral line is connected to the white wire and the incoming "hot" line is connected to the black wire.
-These furnaces will not operate unless the polarity and ground are properly connected.
-See Figure 24.
+NOTE: Proper line voltage polarity must be maintained in order for the control system to operate correctly.
+Verify that the incoming neutral line is connected to the white wire and the incoming "hot" line is connected to the black wire in the junction box.
+These furnaces will not operate unless polarity and ground are properly connected.
+See Figure 19.